business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Beanie Babies

 In 1983, when former aspiring actor H. Ty Warner opened his own toy company that manufactured small stuffed animals, he decided to “go big or go home” by investing pretty much every dime he had in it, including a $50,000 inheritance from his father.
-He called his first toys the Himalayan Cats, which quickly sold out in local stores, but is best known today for creating the Beanie Babies line.
+He called his first toys the Himalayan Cats, which quickly sold out in local stores, but he is best known today for creating the Beanie Babies line.
 What set Warner’s stuffed animals apart was the plastic pellets they contained instead of conventional stuffing materials, so the toys had a more lifelike and less stiff feel.
 His competitors thought he was nuts and compared his product to “roadkill.”

 Well, that “roadkill” turned into a toy empire, partly because Warner never advertised his products or sold them in major chain stores like Toys R Us.
 This made the stuffed animals harder to obtain and thus more desirable.
 In addition, the Ty company would retire certain models after the initial stock run had sold out, making the few that were still in circulation prized possessions.
 Ty’s line created one of the most insane fad frenzies of all time.